 Starting a branding project can be a daunting task for a designer - with infinite possibilities and a completely blank canvas, creative tension is always present.
 Your first goal as a designer is to take the butterflies and apprehension and turn it into excitement - a new project where you can showcase your best work.

-In my 16 years of creating brand identities for everyone from emerging startups to enterprise clients, I’ve discovered a series of techniques to free myself of design block.
+In my 16 years of creating brand identities for everyone from emerging startups to enterprise clients, I’ve discovered a series of techniques to free myself of mobile app design block.
 A way of organizing my thoughts into a form that is easy to digest and can be easily presented to the client.

 Here’s a peek into my day and the processes I follow at Fueled.

 As the Lead Branding Designer at Fueled, I’m a big believer in having a solid process to rely on, a process the team can focus on, that aid them in producing their best work.
 Having a system ensures our designers know exactly what they need to be working on, when deliverables are to be expected, and how to present in a way that engages the client.

 We’re always looking to raise the bar.
 A key to improving our design process is evaluating previous projects.
 Once a project is completed, a meeting is held where designers can discuss the project at length.
 By opening this conversation and reviewing our performance, we are able to streamline the way we work.
 If you are in dire need for someone to transform the aesthetics of your blog, you can rely on professionals who offer services like custom blog design wordpress.